kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 ---

 ### 3. Injection Trigger
-- Below the injected‐group channels is the **"Injection trigger"** signal, shown as a series of pulses.
+- Below the injected-group channels is the **"Injection trigger"** signal, shown as a series of pulses.
-- **Each rising edge** of this trigger starts the injected‐channel conversion (CH5 in the example).
+- **Each rising edge** of this trigger starts the injected-channel conversion (CH5 in the example).
 - These injection triggers happen asynchronously relative to the regular group; they can occur at any time, potentially interrupting or running alongside the regular sequence.

 ---

-### 4. End‐of‐Conversion Flags
+### 4. End-of-Conversion Flags
 - The next two waveforms depict **two separate EOC ("End of Conversion") signals**:
   1. **EOCFLG**: Tied to the completion of the *regular* group conversions.
      - Goes high after the regular block (e.g., CH0→CH1→CH2→CH3) finishes, then returns low.
   2. **EOCIEN**: Tied to the completion of the *injected* group.
-     - Pulses after each injected‐channel (CH5) conversion completes.
+     - Pulses after each injected-channel (CH5) conversion completes.
      - The figure shows these pulses aligned with each injection trigger event.

 ---

 ### 5. Key Observations / Comparison to Previous Figures

-- **Scan Mode vs. Injection**: Unlike a simple single or continuous scan (Figures 123–124) or the main "Scan/Discontinuous" modes (Figures 125–126), **Figure 127** shows:
+- **Scan Mode vs. Injection**: Unlike a simple single or continuous scan (Figures 123-124) or the main "Scan/Discontinuous" modes (Figures 125-126), **Figure 127** shows:
   - A *regular* scan group running in its own sequence.
   - An *injected* group triggered by a separate line, possibly interrupting or overlaying the regular flow.